Saint Mungo: Namesake churches, schools and charities

 In Grinsdale, Cumbria there is a church venerated to St. Kentigern.

 Also in Cumbria, there are two Greek Orthodox Communities venerated to St. Mungo/Kentigern, one in Dalton-in-Furness and the other in Keswick.

 In Fallowfield, a suburb of the city of Manchester, a Roman Catholic church is dedicated to Saint Kentigern.

 St Kentigern's is a small Roman Catholic Church in the village of Eyeries, on the Beara peninsula in West Cork, Ireland.

-Mungo or Kentigern is the patron of a Presbyterian church school in Auckland, New Zealand, which has three campuses: Saint Kentigern College, a secondary co-ed college in the suburb of Pakuranga, Saint Kentigern Boys School, a boys-only private junior primary school in the suburb of Remuera, and Saint Kentigern Girls School, a girls-only private junior primary school also in Remuera.
+Mungo or Kentigern is the patron of a Presbyterian church school in Auckland, New Zealand, which has two campuses: Saint Kentigern College, a secondary co-ed college in the suburb of Pakuranga, and a joint Boys School, Girls School and Pre-School in the suburb of Remuera.

 There is a United Church of Canada charge in Cushing Quebec Canada, Saint Mungo's United Church.
 Built in the 1836 originally as a Church of Scotland, it has recently been restored for its 180th anniversary.

 Although secular, the English charity for the support and empowerment of the homeless, St. Mungo's, was named after the saint by its founder.
 The Glasgow-born Harry Stone named it in honour of the patron saint of his birth city when the charity was established in 1969.
 Saint Mungo's runs hostels, outreach, emergency shelters, and employment and training services.
 It provides an online and in-person "Recovery College" free to its students.

+The ruinous St. Mungo's Chapel (also known as St. Serf's Chapel) in Culross is traditionally said to have been built on the site of Mungo's birth place.
+Founded in 1503, it later fell into ruin and was silted up.
+The site was excavated in 1926.
+It is now a scheduled monument.

 Fiction

 St. Mungo is mentioned in the Father Brown series of books by G. K. Chesterton, as the titular saint of Father Brown's parish.

+St. Mungo is a primary antagonist in the book The Lost Queen by Signe Pike.
+He is portrayed as vindictive, cruel, and malicious.

 St. Mungo's Hospital for Magical Maladies and Injuries is the primary hospital of Magical Britain in the Harry Potter series of books by J. K. Rowling.

 Kentigern Gardens is the location of a murder in The Cuckoo's Calling, a novel published under J. K. Rowling's pseudonym of Robert Galbraith.

-Mungo is the main antagonist in the historical novel The Lost Queen by Signe Pike.
+Mungo is the main character in Young Mungo, a novel by Douglas Stuart.
+Name holds symbolic importance for the character's story.

+Mungo's tomb is featured in the book Raven Nightshade - The Demon Sword - in the series of books by Martin Roy, where it is described as containing a cup of coffee, adding an intriguing and surreal detail to the narrative.